Français

 > VIDEO

-The chief problem encountered with the treatment of hands and feet by Botox® injections is the intense pain associated with the needle puncture into the densely innervated skin of these regions.
-The traditional technique is to perform a nerve block on the wrist or ankle before the injections to avoid the pain.
+The chief problem encountered with the treatment of hands and feet by Botox injections is the intense pain associated with the needle puncture into the densely innervated skin of these regions.
+The traditional technique performed to alleviate pain during Botox injection with needle is the nerve block of the wrist.
 The potential complications of a nerve block are nerve or vessel damage and temporary loss of hand dexterity.
-For this reason, many physicians who contentedly treat axillary hyperhidrosis, refuse to treat palmar and plantar hyperhidrosis with Botox®.
+For this reason, many physicians who contentedly treat axillary hyperhidrosis, hesitate to treat palmar hyperhidrosis with Botox.

-* average score pain 2 on a scale of 0 to 10 where 0 indicates no pain and 10 indicates the worst possible pain.
+· The average pain score reported by most patients is about 2 on a scale of 0 to 10 where 0 indicates no pain and 10 indicates the worst possible pain.
+Some patients reported that the pain during jet injection is less than the needle injection of Botox for axillary hyperhidrosis.

 >> The Injection Technique For Armpits...